LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-examples.md

         x => x.MatchLdfld<StartOfRound>("collidersAndRoomMaskAndDefault"),
         x => x.MatchCall<Physics>("CheckSphere")
     );
-    c.Index += 7;               // Position us before CheckSphere
+    c.Index -= 1;               // Position us before CheckSphere
     c.Remove();                 // Remove original call to CheckSphere c.Emit(OpCodes.Ldc_I4_1);   // Push QueryTriggerInteraction.Ignore (1) onto stack

-    c.Emit(                     // And call the version of CheckSphere which takes QueryTriggerInteraction as an argument OpCodes.Call, typeof(Physics)
+    // And call the version of CheckSphere which takes QueryTriggerInteraction as an argument.
+    // We must use GetMethods because CheckSphere has multiple variations of itself,
+    // otherwise we could just get the method like normal, e.g.:
+    // c.Emit(OpCodes.Call, AccessTools.DeclaredMethod(typeof(Physics), nameof(Physics.CheckSphere)));
+    c.Emit(
+        OpCodes.Call, typeof(Physics)
-        .GetMethods()           // There are multiple variations of the same method .Where(x => x.Name == "CheckSphere")
+        .GetMethods()           // There are multiple variations of the method 'CheckSphere' .Where(x => x.Name == "CheckSphere")
         .FirstOrDefault()       // The first method is the variation we are looking for );